Stimulus checks: Trump says no stimulus package ‘until after the election’

-WASHINGTON (NEXSTAR) — President Trump said on Tuesday he has instructed his “representatives” to “stop negotiating” with Democrats for a new stimulus package “until after the election.”
+WASHINGTON D.C.
+(Nexstar Media Wire) — President Trump said on Tuesday he has instructed his “representatives” to “stop negotiating” with Democrats for a new stimulus package “until after the election.”

 In the statement, Trump said he plans to pass a “major stimulus bill” if he is re-elected on Nov.
 3.